numfocus/gsoc/2017/proposals/patni-harshit.md

 ### About Me

-I am a sphomore at International Institute of Information Technology, Hyderabad majoring in Computer Science.
+I am a sophomore at International Institute of Information Technology, Hyderabad majoring in Computer Science.
 I have intermediate proficiency in Python and have worked on several projects with it.
 I am also an active contributor of Matplotlib for some time.

 ### Contact
 |          |                                                        |